wokwi/wokwi-docs/docs/vscode/debugging.md

   ]
 }
 ```
+The `type` describes the VS Code extension used here.
+In this case `cppdbg`.
+Therefore the following extension must be installed: https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools

 Replace the `program` path with the path to your firmware's ELF file, and the `miDebuggerPath` with the path to a GDB executable that supports your project's architecture (e.g. for AVR projects, use `avr-gdb`).